-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 As much of the country presses forward with reopening, a growing number of cities and states are finding that the coronavirus outbreak now has a foothold in a younger slice of the population, with people in their 20s and 30s accounting for a larger share of new coronavirus infections.